Christ College offers Scholarships and Exhibitions to recognise academic, artistic, musical, sporting and all-round talent.

 In order to apply for the Drama Scholarship candidates should produce a one page CV outlining achievements and participation in drama and one or more references from a teacher/director/course organiser.
 There will be an audition, to include one prepared piece of the candidate's choice , lasting no more than 2 minutes, and a discussion with the Head of Drama.

-- One piece on any second instrument
+- Perform one piece on their second study instrument;

 In addition to an academic award, candidates can apply for a Science scholarship.
 The award criteria is: